 Instructions

-- In a bowl add: oats, cinnamon, eggs and maple syrup.
-Mix to form a batter.
+- In a bowl, mix together the oats, cinnamon, eggs, and maple syrup to form a batter.

-- To make them extra special coat the fritters in a mix of sugar and cinnamon.
+- For an extra treat, toss the warm fritters in a mix of sugar and cinnamon before serving.